-This simple, sweet and healthy treat is delicious and good for you too.
-Probiotics in the yogurt introduce beneficial bacteria to the gastrointestinal tract and can help support your digestion and immune health.
+This simple, sweet and healthy treat is delicious and good for you, too.
+Probiotics in the yogurt introduce beneficial bacteria to your gastrointestinal tract and can help support your digestion and immune health.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 - 1 cup plain Greek yogurt